 Lofthellir, a 3500 year old lava cave, is a world of ice and darkness, located in the northeastern part of Iceland near Lake Myvatn.
 It is about 370 metres long.
-You can choose whether you want to start the tour from Akureyri or the Lake Myvatn area.
+Great for those who have rented a car.

-Included: Fully guided tour, transportation, cave exploration and equipment (helmet, headlight and rubber boots)
+Included: Fully guided tour, transportation, cave exploration and equipment (helmet, headlight and studded boots)

-Bring with you: warm clothes, gloves, water bottle.
+Bring with you: Warm and waterproof clothing, gloves, good walking shoes, water bottle.

 Not suitable for: young children, people with claustrophobia or people who are not in reasonable physical condition.

 Cave conditions: there is ice and water on the floor of the cave and the temperature inside the cave is around 0°C

 Here we visit the Lofthellir Lava Cave, entering the weird world of ice and darkness which will be explored underground.
 Our destination is a cave that boasts the greatest natural ice sculptures currently known in an Icelandic lava cave.